Getting Started

 When encryption is enabled, SQL Server uses a certificate to encrypt communication between itself and ServiceControl.
 Version 4 of the Microsoft.Data.SqlClient package includes a breaking change to set Encrypt=true by default (the previous default was false) which causes this exception.

-To fix this error, the update the SQL Server installation with a valid certificate and update the ServiceControl machine to trust this certificate.
+To fix this error, update the SQL Server installation with a valid certificate and update the ServiceControl machine to trust this certificate or add Encrypt=False to the connection string if encryption is truly not necessary.

 Unable to connect to ServiceControl from either ServiceInsight or ServicePulse